bitnami/charts/bitnami/postgresql-ha/README.md

 > Note: you need to substitute the placeholders *[POSTGRES_PASSWORD]*, and *[REPMGR_PASSWORD]* with the values obtained from instructions in the installation notes.
 > Note: As general rule, it is always wise to do a backup before the upgrading procedures.

+### To 14.0.0

+This major bump changes the following security defaults:

+- `runAsGroup` is changed from `0` to `1001`
+- `readOnlyRootFilesystem` is set to `true`
+- `resourcesPreset` is changed from `none` to the minimum size working in our test suites (NOTE: `resourcesPreset` is not meant for production usage, but `resources` adapted to your use case).
+- `global.compatibility.openshift.adaptSecurityContext` is changed from `disabled` to `auto`.

+This could potentially break any customization or init scripts used in your deployment.
+If this is the case, change the default values to the previous ones.

 ### To 13.0.0

 This major version adapts the NetworkPolicy objects to the most recent Bitnami standards.
 Now there is a separate object for `pgpool` and for `postgresql`, being located in their corresponding sections.
 It is also enabled by default in other to comply with the best security standards.